A-Z for Parents

 On enrolling your child you will have provided information on any health concerns for your child.
 If there are any changes, contact us so that we can alter our records.
 Parents also need to inform the school annually of any medical conditions and supply any medication with correct dosages to the school office.
 Minor cuts and scratches are attended to at school.
 If the injury is serious or needs attending to, parents will be contacted so they can take their child to a doctor for treatment.
 Should the parent not be available, we will take the child to a doctor then make arrangements to contact parents.
 Every care is taken to minimise the possibility of accidents occurring to students during their daily attendance at school.
 However accidents sometimes happen and it is vital that we have at least two emergency contact numbers.

 Every three years a Board of Trustees is elected and is responsible for the overall governance of the school.
 The Board comprises seven members – Chairperson, Secretary, Treasurer, Health and Safety Officer, Property Officer, Principal and a Staff Elected Representative.
 Persons eligible for nomination to the Board can be parents or other community members.
-We like to feel our School is a place where parents, students and staff all feel they belong and that their input is valued.
+Our School is a place where parents, students and staff all feel they belong and that their input is valued.
 The Board of Trustees meets once a month.
 Parents are entitled and welcome to attend these meetings.
 A copy of the agenda is available prior to the board meetings from the office.

-Calf Club is an annual community event that takes place usually at the start of term three.
+Calf Club is an annual community event that takes place usually at the start of term four.
 Children are encouraged to care for and present for judging either a; calf, lamb or kid.
 Elstow-Waihou School students participate in the Te Aroha District Group Day, which is a cluster of surrounding schools hosted in turn by participating schools.

 We have an excellent Caretaker/Cleaner but the children are expected to assist with the general tidiness of the school, grounds and classes.